 Founder Considerations

 Post-money SAFEs accelerate dilution because each round dilutes only founders, not prior investors.
-Founders should implement dilution caps limiting total SAFE commitments to 15-20% to preserve equity for Series A investors and employee option pool.
+Founders should implement dilution caps limiting total SAFE commitments to 15-20% to preserve equity for Series A investors and employee cap table headroom for the option pool.

 Strategic Approaches: